 Why Your Biggest Flaws Are Secretly Your Superpowers (And How to Use Them)

-Society often tells us to aim for perfection, to sand down our rough edges and strive for an idealized version of ourselves.
+Society often tells us to aim for perfection, to sand down our rough edges and strive for a generic version of ourselves.

 We are inundated with advice on how to: